nushell/nushell.github.io/book/hooks.md

 The output of external commands is not filtered through `display_output`.

 This hook can display the output in a separate window, perhaps as rich HTML text.
 Here is the basic idea of how to do that:

 ```
 let-env config = ($env.config | upsert hooks {
     display_output: { to html --partial --no-color | save --raw /tmp/nu-output.html }
 })
 ```

 You can view the result by opening `file:///tmp/nu-output.html` in a web browser.
-Of course this isn't very convenient unless you use a browser that automaticaly reloads when the file changes.
+Of course this isn't very convenient unless you use a browser that automatically reloads when the file changes.
 Instead of the `save` command, you would normally customize this to send the HTML output to a desired window.